Jonathan Swift |

 watched I can no longer sleep

 without my watcher.
-The thing

 I fought against, the dark cape,